 I’ve got a set of hedge trimmers; could I not just trim the hedge myself?

 If your hedge is large or tall, we recommend you seek the assistance of a trained professional.
 There are many instances of people getting injured attempting DIY tree surgery and hedge trimming the most common being falls from ladders.
 We have the equipment and expertise needed to cut even the tallest of hedgerows, both safely and efficiently.
 Indeed, if you have a small hedge, you can always give it a go yourself but if you’re looking for a high-quality finish with no sweat or stress, give us a call, and we’ll happily tackle it for you.

-Contact us today for free hedge trimming quotation.
+Contact us today for a free hedge trimming quotation.